Food incidents, product withdrawals and recalls

 - tell your competent authority (local authority or port health authority), which will advise you of any further action you might need to take

 If you believe unsafe food has reached consumers, tell the FSA incidents team.
-(We are currently experiencing issues with new registrations.
-If you need to report a food incident please login as a guest.)
 A recall notice may need to be issued by us.

 To help with this, you need to be able to identify your suppliers and food business customers.